danielharrell/LectFall2015/Question.md

 own.
 Mention prosaic to seemingly profound.
 Then transition to question of its being really profound?

-(Revise from here.)
-But it is this same first-person view, then, that allows me and even compels me to wonder why the podium is something rather than nothing, or why more generally anything is something rather than nothing.
-For everything *is* something rather than nothing only from a point of view upon the world insofar my point of view What leads me, then, to suppose it possible, intelligible, that something in the world like the podium might be nothing, is the sense in which anything, or everything, indeed becomes nothing

 Ask why I'm the source of this presence, is to ask about the source of the presence, the source of my own point of view